pydantic/logfire/docs/roadmap.md

 There are a lot of features that we are planning to implement in Logfire.
 Here are some of them.

-### Client and Server side Scrubbing of Sensitive Data
+### Server side Scrubbing of Sensitive Data

+The **Logfire** SDK scrubs sensitive data from logs on the client side before sending them to the server.

-We are planning to implement a system that will scrub sensitive data from the logs, both on the client and server side.
+We are planning to implement similar scrubbing on the server side for other OpenTelemetry clients.

 We'll also support adhoc scrubbing of rows.